mRcSchwering/magic-soup/docs/figures.md

 Lower row shows similarity distributions of each cell to its unmutated genome.
 Similarity is based on the normalized Levenshtein distance.
 Rates are per base pair.
-Each point mutation has a 40% chance of creating an indel, a random single nucleotide substitution otherwise.
+Each point mutation has a 40% chance of creating an indel, a random single base pair substitution otherwise.
-Each indels indel has a 66.66% chance of being a deletion, a random single nucleotide insertion otherwise._
+Each indels indel has a 66.66% chance of being a deletion, a random single base pair insertion otherwise._

 <br/>